Jackie Coogan: Personal life

 Leslie Coogan has a son, actor Keith Coogan, who was born Keith Eric Mitchell.
 He began acting in 1975 and later changed his name two years after his grandfather's death, in 1986.
 His roles include the oldest son in Adventures in Babysitting and Don't Tell Mom the Babysitter's Dead.

-Footage of Jackie with his grandson Keith can be seen in the 1982 documentary Hollywood's Children.
+Footage of Coogan with his grandson Keith can be seen in the 1982 documentary Hollywood's Children.

 Death

-After suffering from heart and kidney ailments, Coogan died of heart failure on March 1, 1984, at age 69, in Santa Monica, California.
+After suffering from heart and kidney ailments, Coogan died of heart failure on March 1, 1984, at the age of 69, in Santa Monica, California.
 Coogan had a long history of heart trouble and hypertension and had previously suffered several strokes.
 He had been undergoing kidney dialysis when his blood pressure dropped.
 Coogan was taken to Santa Monica Hospital, where he died from cardiac arrest.

 At Coogan's request, his funeral was open to the public and was attended by several fans.
 John Astin, Coogan's co-star from The Addams Family, delivered the eulogy.
 Coogan was interred at Holy Cross Cemetery in Culver City.
 His star on the Hollywood Walk of Fame is located at 1654 Vine Street, just south of Hollywood Boulevard.